USS Mississippi (SSN 782)

-230329-N-EI510-0196 JOINT BASE PEARL HARBOR-HICKAM (March 29, 2023) Sailors stand watch aboard the Virginia-class fast-attack submarine USS Mississippi (SSN 782) March 29, 2023.
+230329-N-EI510-0137 JOINT BASE PEARL HARBOR-HICKAM (March 29, 2023) Fire Control Technician 3rd Class Jakob Lester stands watch aboard the Virginia-class fast-attack submarine USS Mississippi (SSN 782) off the coast of Joint Base Pearl Harbor-Hickam, Hawaii, March 29, 2023.
 Mississippi was commissioned on June 2, 2012 in Pascagoula, Mississippi and is designed for a broad spectrum of open-ocean and littoral missions.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Scott Barnes)

 |Date Taken: